|Posted by writtenbysanta on November 1, 2013 at 8:50 PM||comments (0)|

 I wanted to have a yellow edible tea cup like the one Willy Wonka takes a bite out of and found two tea cup and saucer candy molds on Amazon.com.
 I used the cup from one and the saucer from the other (which looked more flower-like).
 I poured the yellow candy metls into the mold and swished it all around so it just coated the mold and put that in the freezer.
 I then put one more layer on just to make it really solid.

 I put everlasting gobstoppers inside the cups, wrapped them in cellophane and tied them with a tag that said "You can even eat the dishes".
 To make the gobstoppers, I dipped mini marshmallows into red, green, blue, and yellow candy melts.
 After they were set I took a plain mini marshmallow and attached 6 of the coated ones to it with a dab of melted chocolate.
+I had wanted to stuff the cups with a little edible grass like you find at Easter too, but sadly couldn't find any in July.
 Hope you have fun making your own!

 If you have any trouble, learn how to download pdf files here http://helpx.adobe.com/acrobat/kb/display-pdfs-internet-explorer-aol.html